|Space Telescope Science Institute|

 CR-SPLIT=2 [O II] imaging

 In this example we wish to obtain a long total integration (~400 minutes) in the CVZ using E230H and the 0.2X0.09 slit.
 The exposure time calculations for this example are presented in Section 6.8.4.We choose to break the observation up into roughly identical 40 minute exposures.
 We acquire the target using a CCD point source acquisition and then peakup in dispersed light using the CCD and the same slit as intended for the scientific observations.
 The star is Sk –69° 215, an O5 star with a V magnitude of 11.6.
-Checking Table 8.3, we conclude that the source will not saturate the CCD if observed for 0.1 seconds in the longpass filter F28X50LP, and we choose to perform the acquisition then on Sk –69° 215 with this filter as the aperture.We then perform a dispersed-light peakup using the G230LB grating with the CCD detector.
+Checking Table 8.3, V Magnitude Limits for Saturation of a 0.1 Second CCD Exposure Time as a Function of Aperture, we conclude that the source will not saturate the CCD if observed for 0.1 seconds in the longpass filter F28X50LP, and we choose to perform the acquisition then on Sk –69° 215 with this filter as the aperture.We then perform a dispersed-light peakup using the G230LB grating with the CCD detector.
 We can estimate the exposure time required by determining with the Spectroscopic ETC the total counts over the detector in 1 second for the clear filter and scaling by 65% for the slit throughput for 0.2x0.09 (“0.2X0.09 Aperture” on page 346).
 Since we must attain 80,000 counts over the detector, we require less than 1 seconds per dwell point of the peakup.
 We choose a 1 second exposure time.
 The peakup overhead for this slit is 360 + 20 × texp.
 We thus conclude that the peakup will require 360 + 20 × 1 = 380 seconds or ~6.3 minutes.
 In practice, using APT 20.2, the peak-ups ran between 7.5 and 8.3 minutes.Since this is a CVZ observation, we do not need to include time for reacquisitions.
 However, since it is a long observation and a narrow slit, we decide we will re-perform a peakup midway through the observation.Additionally, since this is a long observation taken at a given grating position, we need to include time for the automatic wavecals which will be taken every 40 minutes of elapsed pointed time.
 Since the auto-wavecal exposures are short for this configuration, time must be allocated for a buffer dump prior to each auto-wavecal.For CVZ targets, an orbit is 96 minutes.
 We conclude we require a total of 5 CVZ orbits to perform this program, as summarized in Table 9.6.

 Table 9.6: Orbit Calculation for Example 4 Peakup exposure in 0.2X0.09 slit In this program we wish to take deep images of a field to look for faint point sources, as described in Section 6.8.5.
 We look at the field around GGH2002 EIS J033259.26-273810.5, a K0V star with a V magnitude of 22.18.
 We request LOW-SKY as this observation is background limited.
 At our declination, we find from the CP/HST Primer that there are 45 minutes of visibility per orbit.
 The observations consist of: